Gulf United FC: Founding

 In 2019, the Gulf United academy was founded by a group of English football coaches from Manchester, and has since become one of the market leaders.
-The club has youth teams from ages 7-23 in the academy, as well as being a professional club.
+The club has youth teams from ages 7–23 in the academy, as well as being a professional club.
 Gulf United brings expert coaches from all around the world to Dubai and describes itself as a club 'driven on player development'.

 UAE Third Division

 In the 2021–22 season, Gulf United entered the UAE Third Division, a league that allows privately owned clubs and academies to join the UAE Football Pyramid.
 Soon after Steven Taylor was announced as the manager.

 The 2021-22 UAE Third Division Season was formatted as two groups, where the winner of each group would face the runner-up of the other group in a play-off for promotion.
 Gulf United went unbeaten in the group stages finishing first in Group A. They faced Abtal Al Khaeej in the semi-final's, which was in a home & away format.
-Gulf United lost the first leg 1-0, and won the second leg 2-0, officially securing promotion to the UAE Second Division.
+Gulf United lost the first leg 1–0, and won the second leg 2–0, officially securing promotion to the UAE Second Division.

-Gulf United then faced Group B winners Fleetwood United in the UAE Third Division final and were crowned eventual champions of the Third Division after beating Fleetwood United, sister club of Fleetwood Town 3-1 in the final of the inaugural season, with 2 goals from Nana Cédrick 'Nana' Djeunou and 1 from Bonet Bobai, cementing them as UAE Third Division Champions.
+Gulf United then faced Group B winners Fleetwood United in the UAE Third Division final and were crowned eventual champions of the Third Division after beating Fleetwood United, sister club of Fleetwood Town 3–1 in the final of the inaugural season, with 2 goals from Cédrick Nana and 1 from Bonet Bobai, cementing them as UAE Third Division Champions.

 UAE Second Division

-The 2022-23 season was the clubs first in the UAE Second Division.
+The 2022–23 season was the clubs first in the UAE Second Division.
 The squad was strengthened with signings such as Devonte Redmond, Soheil Varahram and Max Johnstone as well as further signings in the January transfer window with former Real Madrid player Mink Peeters and former Celtic & Norwich City striker Gary Hooper.

 After drawing their first game, Gulf United went on to win 5 games in a row, going into the Christmas period at the top of the league.

+Gulf United went on to be crowned the champions of the 2022-23 UAE Second Division, and winning promotion to UAE First Division and making history by achieving the first ever back-to-back promotion in the history of UAE Football.